Hiking trails in Maastricht: 7 top routes for a walk in the wild – DutchReview

 🗺Route: Follow Bosweg road out of the village and up the hill.
 Continue on to Grubweg and then turn onto Keunestraat.
 Cross over onto Franse Steeg and follow the smaller roads back around until you reach the Mergelhöhle viewpoint.
 From there it’s a short walk back to Bemelen.

-The best part is when you get to Eijsden you can stop for an ice cream or a hot drink before you head back in the opposite direction.
+The best part is when you get to Eijsden you can stop for ice-cream or a hot drink before you head back in the opposite direction.
 If you have the time, why not check out Eijsden castle while you’re at it?

 |📏Walk distance: 17.2km (there and back)